Thanksgiving:

 Blessing Of Tithes And Offerings/Doxology

-Joys and Concerns - Prayer
+Joys And Concerns

-Hymn - Standing On The Promises - 410
+Hymn - The Solid Rock - 526

-Carrying The Light Into The World
+Carrying The Light To The World

 Benediction